Peter Li Huiyuan

-Li Huiyuan (李会元), is the current bishop of the Diocese of Fengxiang in Shaanxi, China.
+Peter Li Huiyuan (李会元; born 10 October 1965) is the current bishop of the Diocese of Fengxiang in Shaanxi, China.

 Episcopate

 Li Huiyuan was formerly part of the clandestine underground Chinese Catholic church and he served as the coadjutor bishop for Lucas Li Jing-feng of the same diocese prior to the latter's death in 2017.
 He was officially recognized by the Holy See for this position since 2015.
 Bishop Lucas Li had tried to pave the way for a transition of the diocese from underground to official status prior to his death and the Chinese authorities engaged in cooperation with him for this purpose.

 After Bishop Lucas Li died in 2017, Li Huiyuan gained effective control of the diocese.
 In 2020, he gained official government approval as the bishop of Fengxiang in a ceremony attended by several other bishops, and thus became part of the government-recognized Catholic church in China.